portland-dsa/website-hugo/content/what-were-up-to.md

 We are the Amazon Workers Solidarity Campaign!

 Our campaign is aimed at educating, supporting, and helping workers in whatever ways we can, so they can improve wages, benefits and working conditions!

+## Educational Videos
+* What is Socialism 101 (link): An introductory video series to Democratic Socialism
+* Portland DSA Red Talks (link): Short lectures given at DSA general meetings on a variety of topics of the Red persuasion

+## Portland DSA Medium Articles
+(link)Short articles written by the membership on important topics and causes